Disappearance of Macin Smith: Aftermath and potential sightings

-On September 2, during school hours, Tracey visited Desert Hills High School to pay for Macin's graduation cap and gown and continued searching for him on campus, but he was not present.
-Back at home, she discovered Macin's wallet in his nightstand, containing cash and identification cards.
+On September 2, Tracey went to Desert Hills High School to pay for Smith's graduation cap and gown and continued searching for him on campus, but he was not present.
+Back at home, she discovered Smith's wallet in his nightstand, containing cash and identification cards.
 His cell phone and laptop were also left behind.
 Throughout the day, Tracey and Darrin contacted friends, neighbors, and community members.

-On September 7, Tracey discovered a handwritten note tucked inside Macin's wallet.
+On September 7, Tracey discovered a handwritten note tucked inside Smith's wallet.
 While only part of the note was later made public, it reportedly expressed emotional distress and internal conflict.
 Two words stood out to her: "I’m done."
-That same day, a neighbor contacted the family to report having seen Macin walking away from the neighborhood on the morning of his disappearance.
+That same day, a neighbor contacted the family to report having seen Smith walking away from the neighborhood on the morning of his disappearance.

-In the weeks after Macin vanished, the family received numerous tips from the public.
-One particularly detailed report described a young man resembling Macin standing near a freeway exit close to his high school, holding a sign requesting a ride to Las Vegas.
+In the weeks after Smith vanished, the family received numerous tips from the public.
+One particularly detailed report described a young man resembling him standing near a freeway exit close to his high school, holding a sign requesting a ride to Las Vegas.
 Several relatives travelled to Nevada to investigate, working alongside Red Rock Search and Rescue, but the lead ultimately proved inconclusive.
-Meanwhile, back in St. George, more than 200 volunteers joined a community-led search near the Smiths' home.
+Meanwhile, back in St. George, more than 200 volunteers joined a community-led search near the family home.
 Although the effort did not uncover any definitive clues.

-In 2016, two sisters reported encountering a young man at a Panda Express in West Valley City, Utah, who bore a strong resemblance to Macin.
+In 2016, two sisters reported encountering a young man at a Panda Express in West Valley City, Utah, who bore a strong resemblance to Smith.
 The man, who had a slight speech impediment, asked them for money to catch a bus.
-After learning about Macin's case, the women listened to a voicemail recording of his voice and believed it matched the man they had met.
-Macin's mother, later described this as "the most credible" sighting the family had received.
+After learning about Smith's case, the women listened to a voicemail recording of his voice and believed it matched the man they had met.
+His mother later described this as "the most credible" sighting the family had received.
 However, security cameras at the restaurant were not operational at the time, and the sighting could not be confirmed.

-In January 2017, a series of unconfirmed sightings of Macin were reported in northern California.
-The most notable came from Modesto, where volunteers conducting a homeless count described a possible multi-person sighting of someone resembling Macin.
+In January 2017, a series of unconfirmed sightings of Smith were reported in northern California.
+The most notable came from Modesto, where volunteers conducting a homeless count described a possible multi-person sighting of someone resembling him.
 Earlier that month, several reports from the Sacramento area also prompted police investigation.
 Over time, however, the frequency of such reports declined, and no confirmed sightings emerged.

-Macin's parents divorced in May 2018.
+Smith's parents divorced in May 2018.

-In January 2019, a memorial bench honoring Macin was donated to his family and placed at Crimson Ridge Park in St. George, Utah.
+In January 2019, a memorial bench honoring Smith was donated to his family and placed at Crimson Ridge Park in St. George, Utah.

+Media coverage

+Smith's disappearance was featured on the television series Disappeared.